 Proper car battery maintenance helps you squeeze as much shelf life out of your battery as possible, as you can foresee any dangers to your battery and diagnose issues early.
 This way, you can get optimal functionality before you dispose of it.

-We will share the top tips for car battery maintenance below.
+We will share the top tips for maintaining your car battery below.

 What Your Car Battery Does